delawaremathguy/ShoppingList/README.md

 * I have provided two options for the ShoppingListTabView, named, suprisingly, *ShoppingListTabView1* and *ShoppingListTabView2*.
 Just change the MainView code to use one or the other.
 The latter is what I am working with myself, so that's what I have coded in MainView.
 But if you're poking around in the code, try each one of them.

   - **ShoppingListTabView1** is a single list of items as described above, with items listed by their location's visitationOrder (and then alphabetically for each location).
-Since Locations have different colors, the list is manageable, but not ideal.
+Since Locations have different colors, the list is manageable in use, but not ideal.

 - **ShoppingListTabView2** is an alternative view with the list of items parceled out into **sections** with listStyle = GroupedListStyle.
 After a gazillion attempts and coding and recoding, this version seems to be working almost pretty well so far.
-I already seen some things from WWDC this week that i will investigate further, to see if there's a more natural paradigm for sectioning a List.
+I already seen some things from WWDC2020 that i will investigate further, to see if there's a more natural paradigm for sectioning a List.

-*  I have made the "Add New Shopping Item" button present a Sheet, although if you later want to edit it, you'll trnasition using a NavigationLink.
-(The same will happen sometime soon for "Add a New Location.")  you might be interested in seeing how to do this -- it turns out to be pretty simple.
+*  I have made the "Add New Shopping Item" button present as a Sheet, although if you later want to edit it, you'll transition using a NavigationLink.
+(The same will happen sometime soon for "Add a New Location.")
+You might be interested in seeing how to do this -- it turns out to be pretty simple.

 *  I'm puzzled for now on one thing.
 The MainView of this app is a TabView, embedded in a NavigationView, and therefore the MainView owns the navigation bar.
 The individual TabViews that appear in the MainView apparently cannot adjust the navigation bar themselves when they appear (e.g., add their own leading or trailing items or even change the title).
 There might be a way for the MainView to work with this (I already control the title by the active TabView tag), but it seems counter-intuitive that the MainView needs to know how each individual TabView wants its navigation bar to be configured.

 *  I still get console messages at runtime about tables laying out outside the view hierarchy, and one that's come up recently of "Trying to pop to a missing destination." (current set-up is XCode 11.5, simulator & myiPhone on iOS13.5, and MacOS 10.15.5).
-I'm ignoring them for now, until the next iteration of SwiftUI.
-Several internet comments out there seem to be saying that's the right thing to do for now.
+I'm ignoring them for now, and I have already seen fewer or none of these in testing out XCode 12.
+Several internet comments  seem to be saying ignoring most of these messages is the right thing to do for now.

 *  I have been constantly struggling with visual updates in this project.
 For example, this is the classic update problem: say List A has an array of (CoreData) objects.
 Tap on an item in List A, navigate to View B in which you can edit the fields of the object, save the changes to CoreData, then return to List A -- only to find that data for the object has not been visually updated.
-The current code is working quite fine on visual updating -- I finally seem to have found the right mix of when @ObservedObect is necessary and when it isn't.
-You may see a comment or two in the code about this.
+The current code is working quite fine on visual updating and you may see a comment or two in the code about this.

-*  I'm looking at the new SwiftUI releases from WWDC right now and can definitely use quite a bit of it very easily (e.g., a ColorPicker); i think you may see a ShoppingList14 (for iOS 14) from me sometime soon.
+*  I'm looking at the new SwiftUI releases from WWDC right now and can definitely use quite a bit of it very easily (e.g., a ColorPicker); i think you may see a ShoppingList14 (for iOS 14) from me sometime soon to play with.